Orbifold Chern classes inequalities and applications: Restriction results for semistable sheaves

+\begin{remark}[Restriction result in higher dimensions] Following the same arguments as those of the proof of Proposition~\ref{prop:restrict}, we can remove the restriction on the dimension, that is the consequences of Proposition~\ref{prop:restrict} are still valid, if $X$ is of dimension $n> 3$ and the polarization is $(H_1, H_2, \ldots, (P+H_{n-1}))$, for any $H_1,\ldots, H_{n-1}\in \Amp(X)_{\bQ}$, as long as $\rank (\sE) =3$. \end{remark}

-As an immediate consequence we establish a Bogomolov-Gieseker inequality for (Q-twisted) sheaves that are semistable with respect to movable classes of the form that appear in Proposition~\ref{prop:restrict}.
+As an immediate consequence we establish a Bogomolov--Gieseker inequality for ($\bQ$-twisted) sheaves of small rank that are semistable with respect to movable classes of the form that appear in Proposition~\ref{prop:restrict}.
 Although we do not use this inequality in the rest of the paper, we find it to be of independent interest.